Sharon131/masters_thesis/README.md

 # masters_thesis
-My masters thesis at Electronics and Telecommunications faculty.
+My Master's thesis at Electronics and Telecommunications faculty.